-Housing in the UK is some of the oldest in Europe, so it's no surprise that research says that around £250 billion will need to be invested by 2050 to bring houses up to date (UK Committee on Climate Change).
+UK housing is some of the oldest in Europe, so it's no surprise that £250 billion will need to be invested by 2050 to bring houses up to date (UK Committee on Climate Change).

 1. Upgrade your insulation